 Telephone: 01384 812381

-Please note the hot glass studio will be closed from 11th-17th February 2019
+Please note the hot glass studio will be closed for maintenance from 12th – 25th January 2020.

 Please check with individual studios to check their opening.

 Booking required for groups of 10 or more